junxit/us-congress-bills-113/metadata.md

 - 2013-11-19 — Senate amendment proposed (on the floor): Amendment SA 2346 proposed by Senator Donnelly for Senator Levin.(consideration: CR S8290; text: CR S8290)
 - 2013-11-19 — Senate amendment submitted
 - 2013-11-19 — Senate amendment submitted
+- 2013-11-20 — Message on Senate action sent to the House.
+- 2013-12-12 — House agreed to Senate amendments with an amendment pursuant to H. Res.
+441. (consideration: CR H7717-7894; text as House agreed to Senate amendments with amendment: CR H7717-7894)